geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

+= 2.1.4 (2017-04-01) =
+- Fix the category feature to work properly when a user was not logged in

 = 2.1.3 (2017-04-01) =
-- changed capability requirement to "edit_others_pages"
+- Changed capability requirement to "edit_others_pages"

 = 2.1.1 (2017-03-21) =
 - Fixed a bug causing reviews to not load correctly introduced by v2.1.0 (sorry!)